metamn/inu-v2-b/README.md

 | state                    |                |                             |                    |
 ```

 3. The generated docs should include implementations of every feature / requirement specification declared in previous stages.
+More, if tests were used from beginning this task now would be obvious.

 #### Example